heritage-happenings/heritage-happenings.github.io/drafts/painting-as-a-pastime.md

 A self-serving rehash of random diary entries that make you smile as you squirm.

 https://en.wikipedia.org/wiki/Winston_Churchill_as_painter
-- no mention of the book!
+* no mention of the book!

 ## Intro

 A reprinted version of "Painting as a Pastime" by Winston Churchill, first published in 1932 is now available in the Stuckey Library.
 As several reviewers have noted, the work is a "charming" read.
 On the other hand this is a concoction of 72 un-numbered, un-sectioned pages that cobbles together several essays first written in the Twenties into a load of illogical poppycock.

-More prejoratives
+More pejoratives

 * Perhaps a conflation of chapbook entries
 * A collection of loosely connected _bon mots_